kanety/tikarb/README.md

 # Tikarb

-A simple Apache Tika wrapper for ruby using rjb.
+A simple Apache Tika binding for ruby using rjb.

 ## Dependencies